day8/re-com/scripts/add-at-macro/README.md

-You should run this script on a legacy codebase which uses `re-com`.
+You should run this [babashka](https://github.com/babashka/babashka) script on a legacy codebase which uses `re-com`.

 Version 2.13.0 of `re-com` introduced a new `:src` debugging feature described here: https://re-com.day8.com.au/#/debug

 This script will recursively traverse all the ClojureScript files in an existing codebase, adding `:src (at)` to every use of a `re-com` component.
-To those namespaces which need updating (ie. those using `re-com` components), it will also add the necessary namespace `requires` for the `at` macro.
+Where necessary, it will also modify namespace `requires` to add the `at` macro.

 So, existing code like this:
 ```clojure